IsaacPyle/Chess-Bot/README.md

 ## Usage

-All that is necessary to run currently is to run the main.py file, which boots up the game.
-From there, you can simply move pieces in their expected moves, and the game ends when one of the kings has no possible moves.
+All that is necessary to play is to run the main.py file, which boots up the game.
+From there, you can simply move pieces in their expected moves, and the game ends when one of the players has no possible moves to keep their king from being captured.

 ## Roadmap